amorist/awesome/README.md

 - [jianchang512/pyvideotrans](https://github.com/jianchang512/pyvideotrans) - Translate the video from one language to another and add dubbing.         将视频从一种语言翻译为另一种语言，并添加配音
 - [danswer-ai/danswer](https://github.com/danswer-ai/danswer) - Gen-AI Chat for Teams - Think ChatGPT if it had access to your team's unique knowledge.
 - [OpenBMB/XAgent](https://github.com/OpenBMB/XAgent) - An Autonomous LLM Agent for Complex Task Solving
-- [cpacker/MemGPT](https://github.com/cpacker/MemGPT) - Building persistent LLM agents with long-term memory 📚🦙
+- [cpacker/MemGPT](https://github.com/cpacker/MemGPT) - Create LLM agents with long-term memory and custom tools 📚🦙
 - [SerpentAI/SerpentAI](https://github.com/SerpentAI/SerpentAI) - Game Agent Framework.
 Helping you create AIs / Bots that learn to play any game you own!
 - [microsoft/ToRA](https://github.com/microsoft/ToRA) - ToRA is a series of Tool-integrated Reasoning LLM Agents designed to solve challenging mathematical reasoning problems by interacting with tools [ICLR'24].
 - [Link-AGI/AutoAgents](https://github.com/Link-AGI/AutoAgents) - [IJCAI 2024] Generate different roles for GPTs to form a collaborative entity for complex tasks.